 The Mill is a new general-purpose architectural family, with an emphasis on secure and inexpensive communication across protection boundaries.
 The large (page) granularity of protection on conventional architectures makes such communication difficult compared to communication within a protection boundary, such as a function call.
 As a result, the large granularity has forced communication protocols on conventional architectures into two models: pass-by-sharing (using shared pages), and pass-by-copy (using the OS kernel for files/message passing).
 Both have drawbacks: sharing requires difficult-to-get-right synchronization, while copy involves kernel transitions as well as the costs of the copy itself.

-The Mill is a new general-purpose CPU architectural family, with novel resource allocation and control facilities that are orders of magnitude less expensive then the equivalents on other CPUs.
+The Mill is a new general-purpose CPU architectural family, with novel resource allocation and control facilities that are orders of magnitude less expensive than the equivalents on other CPUs.
 Critical to this gain is the direct Mill hardware support for threading.